mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - solid green and flashing red LED: indicates data transfer from Solo to GoPro

 Connect the Arduino MKR1000 USB to the IMX USB port.

-A 20cm micro to micro USB cable can be found on eg Amazon or eBay for a couple of bucks

 # 2.2.
 Software setup: